South Australia Police: Commissioner

 The commissioner of police, in addition to leading SAPOL, also serves as the State Emergency Coordinator and is responsible for major emergency response and command and control of major disasters, including bushfires, floods, and earthquakes.
-Under an emergency declaration the commissioner is extraordinary authority to create rules and regulations that may be enforced by police, for a limited time.
+Under an emergency declaration, the commissioner has extraordinary authority to create rules and regulations that may be enforced by police, for a limited time.
 Due to these laws, Commissioner Grant Stevens became a central figure in South Australia's response to the COVID-19 pandemic.

 The powers of South Australia Police are defined in the Police Act 1998.

+As of November 2023 Stevens is still in the position.

 SAPOL

 In addition to general law enforcement such as patrols and investigations, SAPOL is responsible for other services throughout the state.
 These include: